LucaRota4/The_Minority_Reports/docs/core.md

 # Core

-The core component of Agora is the smart contract infrastructure, built using Hardhat and TypeScript.
+The core component of The Minorita Report is the smart contract infrastructure, built using Hardhat and TypeScript.
 It provides the decentralized backend for private proposals and secure voting.

 ## Overview

-AGORA enables secure, private voting on proposals within decentralized spaces.
+The Minority report enables secure, private voting on proposals within decentralized spaces.
 Votes are encrypted on the client-side and remain private on-chain until the proposal ends, at which point they are decrypted and tallied.
 The system supports multiple voting types (non-weighted, weighted single-choice, weighted fractional) and integrates with Agora Names Services (MockENS) for space management.

 ## Features